Adult Individual Therapy

 You’re here because you’re searching for something.

-There are the obvious reasons for seeking individual therapy: depression, anxiety, a traumatic event, work burnout, the loss of a loved one, to name a few.
+There are the obvious reasons for seeking individual therapy: anxiety, depression, a traumatic event, work burnout, the loss of a loved one, to name a few.
 Sometimes people come to therapy to sort out a very specific problem, such as procrastination, social isolation, or sexual functioning .
 There are also less clear-cut reasons people consider psychotherapy: to more deeply understand identity, to stop repeating self-defeating patterns of behavior, or to reconfigure a life a person has outgrown.
 The point is, there is no one reason people seek therapy and there shouldn’t be one set of principles applied to all clients.
+Keep reading to learn more about the concerns we work with at Kindred Psychology.

 For Helping and Healing Professionals